¨Honor and support the young people of our communities, enabling them to fulfill their essential role in creating sustainable societies.¨

 Sarah will be co-facilitating with an alumni of this training programme and current member of the Earth Charter Young Leaders Programme.
 The co-facilitator will be announced before the start of the training.

-Applications are accepting on a rolling basis until November 20, 2016.
+The application deadline has been extended until January 9, 2017.
 Space is limited in order to build a sense of community, so early applications are encouraged.

 Selected applicants will pay a programme fee to participate in the training: US$100 for participants from the Global South and US$200 for participants from the Global North.